Julia-vga/global_warming/README.md

 - Number of days where **TX > 30°C**
 - Number of days where **TN < 10°C**

+The repository already contains a set of generated charts in the `output/` directory.

+These charts were produced using publicly available Météo-France datasets and illustrate examples of the analyses performed by this project for several French weather stations.

+The `output/` directory is provided as a demonstration of the tool's capabilities.
+You can generate your own charts by running the program on any compatible Météo-France dataset.

 ## Requirements

 - Python 3.10+